Sailing Turkey

 One of the best itineraries is

-which has flights direct from many regional airports from throughout Europe and
+which has flights direct from many regional airports throughout Europe and

 the Middle East.
-Fethiye itself is an expanding city with plenty of good bars
+Fethiye is an expanding city with plenty of good bars

-and restaurants before you set out on your journey.
+and restaurants before you embark on your journey.

-wonder; during the main weeks of summer there are many species of butterflies
+wonder; during the primary weeks of summer, there are many species of butterflies

 While this is very much Turkish